Breanne Hill

+Breanne Hill (born March 10, 1990) is an American actress and model.
+She is best known for her roles as Larissa in San Andreas, Amy in Rampage, and Mary in Frontier.

-Early life
+Early life and education

 Formerly known as Breanne Parhiala, she went to North Salem Elementary School and graduated from Salem High School in 2008.
 Hill attended Boston University before dropping out to become an actress.
-During her time at the University, she competed for the Terriers' division 1 track & field team.
+During her time at the university, she competed for the Terriers' division 1 track & field team.

 Career

 A frequent collaborator with Brad Peyton, she has a recurring role as Mary in the Discovery Channel and Netflix original production Frontier.

 She appeared in the Peyton-directed films Incarnate, San Andreas, and Rampage, the latter two of which star Dwayne Johnson.